gitbls/sdm/Docs/Disk-Encryption.md

 All other steps are done automatically.

-## Standalone rootfs encryption configuration
+## Standalone rootfs Encryption Configuration

-If your system was not built with sdm (why not?), you can still use a single sdm script to encrypt your rootfs: `sdm-cryptconfig`.
+If your system was not built with sdm (why not?), or if your distro is Debian Bookworm-based (or later) you can still use a single sdm script to encrypt your rootfs: `sdm-cryptconfig`.

 When your system is running, simply download and run sdm-cryptconfig:
 ```
+# sdm-make-luks-usb-key and sdm-add-luks-key are only needed if you want to use a USB key disk
+sudo curl --fail --silent --show-error -L https://github.com/gitbls/sdm/raw/master/sdm-make-luks-usb-key -o /usr/local/bin/sdm-make-luks-usb-key
+sudo chmod 755 /usr/local/bin/sdm-make-luks-usb-key
+sudo curl --fail --silent --show-error -L https://github.com/gitbls/sdm/raw/master/sdm-add-luks-key -o /usr/local/bin/sdm-add-luks-key
+sudo chmod 755 /usr/local/bin/sdm-sdm-add-luks-key

+# sdm-cryptconfig is required for rootfs encryption
 sudo curl --fail --silent --show-error -L https://github.com/gitbls/sdm/raw/master/sdm-cryptconfig -o /usr/local/bin/sdm-cryptconfig
 sudo chmod 755 /usr/local/bin/sdm-cryptconfig
 sudo sdm-cryptconfig [optional switches; see below]
 ```

-## The sdm-cryptconfig script
+## The sdm-cryptconfig Script

-sdm-cryptconfig performs all necessary configuration before the rootfs can be encrypted:
+`sdm-cryptconfig` performs all necessary configuration before the rootfs can be encrypted:

 * Downloads the script `sdmcryptfs` from Github to /usr/local/bin if it's not present on the system (sdm-enhanced systems will already have it)
 * If not an sdm-enhanced system, installs the required disk crypto software: `cryptsetup`, `cryptsetup-initramfs`, and `cryptsetup-bin`